jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

     * Don't worry, you will learn all about them later in your computer science degree

-* Although Turing Machines are more complex than the other models of computation the takeaway is that these still remarkably simple models of computation are sufficient for implementing any computer program
+* Although Turing Machines are more complex than the other models of computation, the takeaway is that these still remarkably simple models of computation are sufficient for implementing any computer program

 For Next Class
 ==============